 Please tell me, do you pretreat watercolor paper before you draw with dry brush (primer, wetting, Imprimatura and so on)?
 No pre-treatment is necessary for dry brush drawing on watercolor paper.
 Watercolor paper, for example the Fabriano brand, is very thick, white paper.
 You can also pick up other paper grades to suit your taste

 Because you draw on paper with oil paint mixed on palette with lubricating oil, can oil paint be safely absorbed by a water colour paper?
-Oil paint will rot paper when it comes in contact with it.
+Do oil paint will rot paper when it comes in contact with it.
 Visitors often ask me this question.
-Remember the name of this drawing technique (Dry Brush), This means that a very small amount of paint on a brush, spread over the entire surface of a bristle.
-The paint is not absorbed into the paper because it is a very, very thin layer of paint
+Remember the name of this painting technique (Dry Brush), Think over this two words.
+This means that a very small amount of paint on a brush, spread over the entire surface of a bristle.
+The paint is not absorbed into the paper because it is a very, very thin layer of paint.
+As you're an artist, You need to think logically, it is not the thick layer of paint, as painted on a canvas.
+On paper, this micron layer of paint.

 I like to paint with acrylics, can I use these paints with dry brush technique?
 Frankly speaking I've never tried to paint with acrylics.
 But logically thinking, this sort of paint is not appropriate in any case, because the properties of acrylic paint is very different to that of oil paint.